andyholst/architecture-styles-patterns/README.md

-# Styles, tactics and patterns with model-driven engineering aka model-driven architecture
+# Architecture styles, tactics and patterns and design patterns

 The ways you should know about to be a solution architect aka software architect.